lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 | Data Provider | [com.lightbend.scala.kafka.client.DataProvider](client/src/main/scala/com/lightbend/scala/kafka/client/DataProvider.scala) | (Scala only) Provider service |
 | Data Reader | [com.lightbend.scala.kafka.client.DataReader](client/src/main/scala/com/lightbend/scala/kafka/client/DataReader.scala) | Verifies that messages are published correctly |

+In this case, we only provide Scala implementations, as this service isn't the focus of this tutorial.

 The `DataProvider` is a data and model publisher.
 This executable contains an embedded Kafka server and has to be started first to ensure that the embedded Kafka server is running and the necessary topics are created.

-Start the `DataProvider` as using SBT as shown above:
+Start the `DataProvider` using SBT as shown above:

 ```
 sbt:akkaKafkaTutorial> client/run